Irmabee/Irmabee/README.md

 ---

-This github is created for educational purpose.
+This github was created for educational purpose.
 It contains exams and project requirements from my Bachelor in IT-Cybersecurity and also some personal projects.

-## 🚀 Exams and projects
+## Exams and projects
 - [Kreativ Webprosjekt](https://github.com/Irmabee/Kreativ-Webprosjekt-Eksamen)
 - [Agile project](https://github.com/Irmabee/Volverine)